mengchillee/mengchillee.github.io/_pages/about.md

 My research interests include graph mining, data mining and anomaly detection.
 I am interested in solving real-world applications, and have been working on several projects with both academia and industry.
 Please see more in my [CV](https://mengchillee.github.io/files/CV.pdf).

+---
+News:
+- Our paper "NetInfoF Framework: Measuring and Exploiting Network Usable Information" has been accepted for spotlight presentation at ICLR 2024!